 One of the main objectives of the PWA-ELF experiment was to measure the ELF spectral density of natural electromagnetic waves received by an electric dipole during the descent of the Huygens Probe throughout Titan's atmosphere (Grard et al., 1995).
 A clearly identified signal at around 36 Hz was received for about 2 h 25 min of descent and furthermore interpreted as the second eigenmode of an atypical Schumann resonance (Béghin et al., 2007, 2009; Simões et al., 2007).
-The main differences between Earth's and Titan's Schumann resonances (hence referred as SR) are summarized in

-- Table 1 according to most recent studies (Béghin et al., 2012).
-Other planets such as Venus, Jupiter and Saturn, had been proposed well before Huygens-Cassini mission by Nickolaenko and Rabinowicz (1982) as potential candidates to experience lightning triggered Earth-like SRs.
-However, Titan revealed itself as a unique case, because the only source of available energy could presumably result from the Saturn's magneto- - sphere interaction with Titan's atmosphere (Béghin et al., 2007), a view furthermore supported by the established absence of any lightning in Titan's atmosphere (Fischer and Gurnett, 2011).
+The main differences between Earth's and Titan's Schumann resonances (hence referred to as SR) are summarized in Table 1 according to most recent studies (Béghin et al., 2012).
+Other planets such as Venus, Jupiter and Saturn, had been proposed well before the Huygens-Cassini mission by Nickolaenko and Rabinowicz (1982) as potential candidates to experience lightning triggered Earth-like SRs.
+However, Titan revealed itself as a unique case, because the only source of available energy could presumably result from the Saturn's magnetosphere interaction with Titan's atmosphere (Béghin et al., 2007), a view furthermore supported by the established absence of any lightning in Titan's atmosphere (Fischer and Gurnett, 2011).
 The present study is a follow-up to the work of Béghin et al. (2012), in which the persistency of the 36 Hz signal is reported for about 4 to 6 s after the landing of the Huygens Probe on the surface of Titan (Lebreton et al., 2005).
-The signal seemed to disappear or to be hidden in the instrumental noise once the gondola was - seemed to disappear or to be hidden in the instrumental noise once the gondola was definitely at rest.
-Nevertheless, a possibility to detect it appeared after a comparative study performed on the statistical distributions of the ELF signal amplitudes recorded during the three following sequences: - i. the instrument check-out #10 performed during the interplanetary cruise, when the electric dipole antenna was stowed and shielded under the thermal cover (Béghin et al., 2009), - ii. the first part of the descent, between 140-110 km altitude, under the large parachute and before its jettison at Mission Time (MT) 900 s, when the antenna booms were supposedly not totally deployed (Hamelin et al., 2007), and, - 25 iii. the first 32 min on the surface, after Huygens landing, up to the pre-programmed switch-off of the HASI-PWA instrument.
+The signal seemed to disappear or to be hidden in the instrumental noise once the gondola was definitely at rest.
+Nevertheless, a possibility to detect it appeared after a comparative study performed on the statistical distributions of the ELF signal amplitudes recorded during the three following sequences:

+- the instrument check-out #10 performed during the interplanetary cruise, when the electric dipole antenna was stowed and shielded under the thermal cover (Béghin et al., 2009); - ii. the first part of the descent, between 140-110 km altitude, under the large parachute and before its jettison at Mission Time (MT) 900 s, when the antenna booms were supposedly not totally deployed (Hamelin et al., 2007); and - iii. the first 32 min on the surface, after the Huygens landing, up to the pre-programmed switch-off of the HASI-PWA instrument.

-The analysis of the three sequences has been performed on the data files of DFT applied onboard to the waveform of ELF signals collected by the double-probe boom-antenna (Grard et al., 1995).
-We then compare the bin at around 36 Hz (hence referred as bin 36) with the other bins of the spectra.
+The analysis of the three sequences has been performed on the data files (Ref.
+PWA-Data-Base, 2013) of the DFT applied onboard to the waveform of ELF signals collected by the double-probe boom-antenna (Grard et al., 1995).
+We then compare the bin at around 36 Hz (hence referred to as bin 36) with the other bins of the spectra.
 We demonstrate in Sects.
-2 and 3 that the peculiarities of the power density amplitude distribution of bin 36, recorded on the surface, clearly reveal the presence of a coherent natural signal that is other5 wise barely visible in the averaged spectral density distribution.
-These peculiarities are ascribed to the data processing applied onboard to the data, namely the logarithmic compression and the discrete quantification of the DFT spectral line amplitudes.
+2 and 3 that the peculiarities of the amplitude spectral density (ASD) distribution of bin 36, recorded on the surface, clearly reveal the presence of a coherent natural signal that is otherwise barely visible in the averaged spectral density distribution.
+These peculiarities are ascribed to the data processing methods applied onboard, namely the logarithmic compression and the discrete quantification of the DFT spectral line amplitudes.
 Two different numerical simulations (Sect.
-4) of the onboard data processing loop are proposed not only to support the SR detection on Titan's surface, but also to estimate its amplitude from signal-to-noise ratio (hence referred as SNR).
+4) of the onboard data processing loop are proposed not only to support the SR detection on Titan's surface, but also to estimate its amplitude from signal-to-noise ratio (hence referred to as SNR).